Tehnix/miso-isomorphic-stack/README.md

 - `Routes.hs` sets up the links and servant routing trees.
 - `View.hs` contains all the views, and a view router (`viewModel`), which takes care of displaying the correct view, or a `page404View`.

+#### Project
+The _project_ folder is simply a way to get the root files into the workspace, without putting the whole root folder in the workspace.
+You can `cd project` and then `ln -s ../originalFile lnFile` to get your files in here.

 ## Development Environment
 To open the project, open the `Miso-Project.code-workspace`, which is a VSCode Workspace.
 This will open the three folders, _backend_, _common_ and _frontend_ as folders in the workspace, and their individual settings will then take effect (this uses VSCodes multi-root workspaces).